 Now you use that fresh end as your starting point, and measure from there out to the length you want the board to be.
 I use a mechanical pencil so that the end is always sharp and my line is as skinny as I can make it.
-Make sure the measuring tape is square to the board–on a board this size I eyeball it, on a piece of plywood I use my square on the “freshly cut end” to keep the tape measure straight.
+Make sure the measuring tape is coming out perpendicular–as straight out as you can make it– from the fresh edge you just cut.
+The tape measure part should not be leaning toward one edge or the other.

 Make a small mark right at the length you want to cut.

 Then use a square to mark the entire line.